extremeXdev/extremeXdev/README.md

         decide pursuing a Data scientist branch,
           learned COMPUTER SCIENCE at High-school;
-           Crazy Lover of Futuristic Tech and everything related to Digital Science & HIgh-Tech.
+           Crazy Lover of Futuristic Tech and everything related to Digital Science & High-Tech.

          It seem like Computer science is something destiny for.
         $Focusman, <i>unstoppable motivation</i>.